 If you carry out (b) or (c) above you must re-register to resit the project and pay the usual project resit fee.
 Usually, once either of (a), (b) or (c) has been carried out, no further attempt at the project may be made.

-More details can be found about extenuating circumstances on the webpage and in the General Regulations.
+More details can be found in the LSHTM Academic Manual about extenuating circumstances (Chapter 7) and resits (Chapter 8b),and in the General Regulations.